sparesparrow/mcp-prompts/README.md

 ## Documentation

 This README is intentionally concise.
-Full documentation lives in the `docs/` directory:
+Full documentation lives in the `docs/` directory, and each key directory (`scripts/`, `docker/scripts/`, `legacy/`, `examples/`) contains a README for navigation and usage details.

 | Path | What you will find there |
 | --- | --- |